wise86-android/alpharemote/README.md

 <details>
   <summary>Is this app compatible with geotagging via Bluetooth?</summary>

   Unfortunately, no, at least at the moment.
-It is high on my todo list to implement geotagging, but right now it is not supported.
+For some reason my α6400 does not support Bluetooth remote and geotagging via Bluetooth at the same time.
+So, if geotagging is important to you, neither this app nor any physical Bluetooth remote is a good solution.
+I plan to eventually support geotagging in this app, so you can at least switch between both functions on the camera, but since I expect that the same limitation applies to all Sony cameras, it is of limited use and therefore low priority.
 </details>

 ## Trigger behavior